-Of the 12 courses required to complete the LAST major, two are mandatory: LAST226 (Spanish American Literature and Civilization) and LAST245 (Survey of Latin American History).
+- Of the 12 courses required to complete the LAST major, two are mandatory: LAST226 and LAST245.
 Each of these mandatory courses must be taken at Wesleyan.

 - One additional LAST-cross-listed social science course is also mandatory.
 It, too, must be taken at Wesleyan.